-The International Mathematical Union is administered by an Executive Committee (EC) which, in accordance with the IMU Statutes and subject to the direction and review of the members, conducts the business of the Union.
+The International Mathematical Union is administered by an Executive Committee (EC), which, in accordance with the IMU Statutes and subject to the direction and review of the members, conducts the business of the Union.
 The EC consists of the President, two Vice-Presidents, the Secretary, six Members-at-Large, all elected for a term of four years, and the Past President.
 The EC is responsible for all policy matters and for such tasks as choosing the members of the ICM Program Committee and various prize committees.
-The EC meets physically for two days once a year and carries out most of its business by e-mail.
+The EC typically meets once a year physically, most of its business is carried out by e-mail.